mongoid/mongoid-locker/README.md

 end
 ```

 Note that these locks are only enforced when using `#with_lock`, not at the database level.
-It is useful for transactional operations, where you can make atomic modification of the document with checks.
-For exmple, you could deduct a purchase from a user's balance... _unless_ they are broke.
+It's useful for transactional operations, where you can make atomic modification of the document with checks.
+For example, you could deduct a purchase from a user's balance ... _unless_ they are broke.

 More in-depth method documentation can be found at [rdoc.info](http://rdoc.info/github/mongoid/mongoid-locker/frames).
-Enjoy!

 ## Copyright & License